 Joseph O. Cross of Griswold served in the Twenty-ninth (Colored) Regiment Connecticut Volunteer Infantry during 1864 and 1865.
 Though African Americans had served in American conflicts since before the Revolution, the first large-scale recruitment occurred during the Civil War, and even then, was hotly contested.
 According to Diana Ross McCain, in the Connecticut Historical Commission’s Connecticut ‘s African-American Soldiers in the Civil War ( 2000), ” Connecticut would take longer than her neighbor to the north [Massachusetts] to accept the idea of recruiting blacks.”
 Recruiting began for the Twenty-ninth in the fall of 1863.
 Recruits came from throughout the state and from as far away as Hawaii, France, and Spain according to McCain’s research.
 The Twenty-ninth was mustered into service on March 8, 1864, fought in nine major battles, including the Siege of Petersburg.
 The regiment was discharged in Hartford on November 25, 1865.
 A second regiment, the Thirtieth, served from June 1864 to December 1865.

-This letter, from Cross to his wife Abby, is in the collection of John Motley at the time of publication.
+This letter, from Cross to his wife Abby, was in the collection of John Motley at the time of publication.
 A number of Cross’s letters are also in the collection of the Connecticut Historical Society (see the Connecticut Historical Society Bulletin 60, Summer/Fall 1995.
 [Editor’s note: punctuation has been added and spelling standardized to facilitate readability.]

 Nov 3d, 1864

 Chapin’s Farm, Front of Richmond

 Your letter found me all well and I hope these few lines will find you enjoying the same blessings.
 I hear nothing but bad news all the time except some times I hear good news about the war.